 Located just off Highway 99 in Milwaukie, Oregon, this old theater is easy to find, has ample free street parking and caters to families.
 Once a three-plex, the largest auditorium was converted several years ago to a surprisingly roomy nickel arcade that feels like a mini Las Vegas for kids.
 There is a clear division (and separate admission fees) between the arcade and the two remaining auditoriums.

 If you’re interested in a movie, you’ll have eight or nine second-run features from which to choose, most of them family friendly (at the time of this post, they were all kids movies and super new releases!).
-The theaters are older and on the small side, but comfortable, clean and a great deal at $3 for the 12+ age crowd.
-Children five to eleven years old and seniors get in for $2.50.
-Certain special engagement movies may be priced at $4.50 for adults and $2.50 to $4 for kids eleven and under.
-Prices are always dependent on the feature rather than the time of day, with most of the movies ringing in at the lower price.
+The theaters are older and on the small side, but comfortable, clean and a great deal.
+Certain special engagement movies may be priced at $7.50 for adults and $5.50 for kids 12 and under (prices are lower at other locations, with different features) with a $5.50 matinee.

 A small snack bar offers the usual suspects (think popcorn and Milk Duds, not the individual pizzas and caramel lattes of today’s mutli-plex).
 Here, too, the prices are reasonable, but my family is not fond of the popcorn.
 “Too greasy” has been their chief complaint.

 For a separate admission price, you can whittle away the hours in the adjacent Wunderland Arcade, with seventy games from which to choose and a big-screen TV showing sports for the adults—although you’ll have to stand to watch it.
 On our visit, most of the adults found the games impossible to resist, so lack of seating didn’t appear to be a problem.
 There is a small sitting/eating area just outside the game room, but you’ll have to yield to birthday parties.